STEVENBOBER/local-dev-docker-postgres/README.md

 # Local Dev

-This project is a template for Docker + Postgres local dev environment for applications.
+This project is a template for Docker + Postgres local dev environment for current and future applications.

 ### Prerequisite Steps